NextronSystems/analysis-cockpit-manual/case-management/workflow.rst

 that needs further analysis by the system administration team.
 In most organizations this will be controlled through the organization's action request or ticketing system.
 So, we assume, that we will close the case in the Analysis Cockpit as it is progressed in another system.
-Thus, the status is changed to closed and the case gets updated.
+The status is changed to ``closed`` and the case gets updated.

 .. figure:: ../images/cockpit_closed_auto_case.png
    :alt: Closing a Case